South Jordan Montessori Parent Handbook

 There are several different options to pay the tuition for the school year.
 Tuition may be paid in full at the beginning of the year or split into 9 monthly payments.

 Enrollment is for the entire academic year.
 No credit is given for days missed due to holidays, vacations, or illness.
 Monthly installments are due on the 1st day of each month.
 A late fee of $5 per day is charged for unpaid balances after the 5th of the month.
 Tuition that is 30 days past due may result in termination of enrollment until payment is received.
 If enrollment begins during the school year, the annual tuition will be pro-rated for days remaining and the monthly installments will be adjusted accordingly.

-Payment of fees and total annual tuition may be made by check, cash or money order.
+Payment of fees and total annual tuition may be made by check, cash, money order, venmo or PayPal.